Eboreg/de-googling/README.md

 ### Keep

 I love lists; nay, I _need_ lists.
 For all kinds of lists and short notes, I have been using Google Keep.
-I tried out a bunch of open source alternatives, but the one I will probably use is [Carnet](https://www.getcarnet.app/).
-I haven't tried it out extensively yet, but it looks like a more beautiful Keep and seems to have all the features I want.
+I tried out a bunch of open source alternatives, but the one I landed on is [Carnet](https://www.getcarnet.app/).
+It looks like a more beautiful Keep and has all the features I want.
 Also, I can sync it with the Nextcloud I already installed, as well as import my old Keep items (via Google Takeout again) using [their Nextcloud web app](https://apps.nextcloud.com/apps/carnet).
+The only major downside is that after clearing and restoring the _Data_ partition, which I do when [updating the OS](#updating-the-os), it tends to throw all my notes in the trash and behaving as a new install, forcing me to manually recover my old notes!
+But this is a nuisance at most.

 ### Drive & Photos

 The downside of Nextcloud is of course that you have to host your files yourself, or rely on there existing a Nextcloud integration with your cloud storage provider of choice (and the supply of such integrations honestly leaves a lot to be desired).
-So, as I neither want to invest in a NAS (plus the fact that backups should really be hosted off-site), nor want to settle for Dropbox or Onedrive, I will probably have to outsource the "file storage" part of my cloud solution to [Mega](https://mega.io/), who offer end-to-end encryption as well as native Linux (including Raspbian!) clients.
-Perhaps there is some convoluted way of integrating this into Nextcloud, but it's not a big deal.
-I've had good experiences with Mega in the past and will probably upgrade to a paid subscription.
+So, as I neither want to invest in a NAS (plus the fact that backups should really be hosted off-site), nor want to settle for Dropbox or Onedrive, I decided to outsource the "file storage" part of my cloud solution to [Mega](https://mega.io/), who offer end-to-end encryption as well as native Linux (including Raspbian!) clients.

+#### Nerd notes

+The only major downside is that there isn't a really efficient and reliable way to mount my Mega files as a local directory.
+The [Mega CMD](https://mega.nz/cmd) utils include tools to serve your files via WebDAV and FTP, which in turn enables you to mount using [davfs2](https://savannah.nongnu.org/p/davfs2) or [CurlFtpFS](http://curlftpfs.sourceforge.net/), respectively.
+But the WebDAV solution has been a bit janky for me, sometimes refusing to work because of filenames with some weird characters, and the FTP alternative is in beta and has also been a bit buggy for me.

+The Mega SDK source code includes an [example implementation of a FUSE module](https://github.com/meganz/sdk/tree/master/examples/linux), but it's extremely basic and does not implement any caching.
+This makes transfers way too slow for usages such as video streaming.
+I have actually been working on my own FUSE module, but as my C++ skills leave a lot to be desired, the future for this project is uncertain.

 ### Software keyboard